haritshammam/angular-pokeapi/README.md

 3. Add & Remove Pokemon from My Pokemons
 4. TBA

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.
+For the styling, I use TailwindCSS v2.2.16.

 ## Development server